 Over time, the color from these dyes will eventually fade due to the effects of UV radiation from sunlight.

 Some of these dyes and paints are environmentally safe, but perhaps not all of them.
-It is best to get mulch without dye unless you know that it is safe.
+For a garden or edible landscape, it is best to get mulch without dye (unless you are sure that it is safe).

 According to the Michigan State University Extension: